ivan7237d/pipe-function/README.md

 ## Minimal API

 Speaking of "only one way to do it", this library provides a utility only when something can't be easily done with vanilla JavaScript.
 For example, we do not provide a function to get an object's property value, so instead of `applyPipe({ a: 1 }, get('a'))` you would just write `applyPipe({ a: 1 }, value => value.a)`.
-This is because we see the mental overhead of choosing among multiple ways to write a piece of code as a higher cost compared to typing more characters.
+This is because we see the mental overhead of choosing among multiple ways to write a piece of code as higher cost compared to typing more characters.

 ## Objects, arrays, maps and sets